Fymyte/rasi.vim/README.md

+# DEPRECATED
-# DEPRECATED: support for rasi filetype has been merged in vim and neovim and should be available in next release of respective projects.
+Support for rasi filetype has been merged in vim and neovim and should be available in next release of respective projects.

 # rasi.vim - rofi config syntax highlighting for vim